MUnique/OpenMU/src/PlugIns/Readme.md

 This project contains the building blocks for the plugin system of OpenMU and doesn't have any dependencies to other OpenMU projects - so it's reuseable, if required.
-It also contains unit tests with almost complete test coverage.
+It also contains unit tests with almost complete test coverage, which can help to understand how this all works.

 ## Plugin Manager
 A plugin manager takes care of discovering plugins and offers methods to retrieve, activate, deactivate and to manually register plugins.

 ## Plugin Types
-The system supports two kind of plugins: Regular ones and strategy plugins.
+The system supports the following kind of plugins.
 They are used in different situations.

 ### Regular Plugins
 The plugin manager collects plugins of the same type and puts them into a dynamically